salfab/Unity.TypedFactories.ReSharperFindUsages/README.md

 Unity.TypedFactories.ReSharperFindUsages
 ========================================

-Helps finding usages of the classes created via Unity.TypedFactories
+Adds support for the Find Usages (ALT+F7) feature of ReSharper for classes instantiated by Unity.TypedFactories